citral23/xash3d-fwgs-mipsel/README.md

 TODO :

 - work on controls
+- configure the crash handler ucontext for mips
 - rebuild once the new cl20 kernel/toolchain are out (gles2 might work with the updated etnaviv driver)